kovzol/lego-linkages/README.md

-In all models there is a long red beam with 15 holes (actually its practicable size is just 14 units) which will be used to firmly hold the model with the one hand (for right-handed pupils this is the left hand), and a pen refill which will be inserted in a certain connection peg, and hold and moved with the other hand, on a sheet of paper.
+In all models there is a long red beam with 15 holes (actually its practicable size is just 14 units) which will be used to firmly hold the model with the one hand (for right-handed persons this is the left hand), and a G2 type pen refill which will be inserted in a certain connection peg, and hold and moved with the other hand, on a sheet of paper.
 This sheet of paper will be pressed down by the whole construction, practically by the force of the one hand.